nicjohnston/CSCI-2270-Project/README.md

 There are two different methods availiable for loading delivery locations into the program.
 The first is to call option 7 from the main menu of the program.
 The second is to pass it a command line argument that is the name of the file from which to grab the data.
 A file is provided for testing called deliveries.txt.

+#System Requirements:
+This should be capable of operating on any OS with C++11 cabapilities, however I have only tested it in Ubuntu 14.04.

+#Group Members:
+Nicholas Johnston